TalTech-HPC-Centre/user-guides-staging/public/_sources/profiling.md.txt

     srun -w <nodename> --pty htop

-Note that there must be free slots on the machine, so you cannot use `-n 80` or `--exclusive` for your main job (use `-n 79`).
+Note that there must be free slots on the machine, so you cannot use `-n 80` or `--exclusive` for your main job (use `-n 78`).

 Alternative method if you have X11, e.g. on Linux computers:

-When you login to base/amp, use `ssh -X UniID@base.hpc.taltech.ee`,
+When you login to base, use `ssh -X -Y UniID@base.hpc.taltech.ee`,

 then submit your main job with `srun --x11 -n <numtasks> --cpus-per-task=<numthreads> --pty bash and start an `xterm -e htop &` in the session.